44 EFT meditations with EFT Tapping Coach Eleni Vardaki

 3. EFT meditations in GREEK

-If you are a newcomer to EFT Tapping, these videos are a good starting point to learn the EFT basics: where the Clinical EFT Tapping points are located, and ow you can add words to your Tapping meditation.
+If you are a newcomer to EFT Tapping, click on the image below to learn the EFT basics, meaning: 1. where the Clinical EFT Tapping points are located, and 2. how you can add words to your Tapping meditation.

 WHERE TO FROM HERE?